Skip to main content

 • The game offers a deep and complex economic simulation that remains accessible and engaging, making it a great tool for learning about business strategies.

-• Despite its dated graphics, the gameplay is still enjoyable and provides a nostalgic experience for fans of classic business simulation games.
+• Despite its dated graphics, the gameplay is immersive and provides a realistic experience of managing a business, including supply chain management and financial decision-making.

 • graphics